sensible-hq/sensible-docs/readme-sync/v0/welcome/draft-zapier.md

 ---

-TODO: rewrite for preexisting geico example???
-C:\Users\franc\Documents\GitHub\sensible-configuration-library\auto_policy_declaration_pages\geico

 Getting your document data into a variety of destinations is easy  with Sensible's Zapier integration.
-This tutorial describes getting data from an example document into the Airtable database from Sensible using Zapier.
+This topic describes getting data from an example document into the Airtable database from Sensible using Zapier.

 Go from documents like this:

+TODO: REPLACE WITH 1040 screenshot

 ![image-20220815094925837](C:\Users\franc\AppData\Roaming\Typora\typora-user-images\image-20220815094925837.png)